Part 2

 As the containers are already instructed to use the environment from the secret, using it happens automatically.
 We can now confirm that the app is working at http://localhost:8081.

 There are multiple solutions for secret management depending on the platform.
-Cloud service providers may have their solution, like Google Cloud Secret Manager or AWS Secrets Manager.
+Cloud service providers may have their own solution, like Google Cloud Secret Manager or AWS Secrets Manager.
 For a Kubernetes native solution, we could use SealedSecrets.
 In fact, the SealedSecrets were used in a previous version of this course.

 We will use SOPS to encrypt the secret yaml.
 The tool has some additional flexibility, so I hope you get some use out of it, regardless of the environment you will be working in the future.
 For example, you could use it with Docker compose files.
 Please take a moment to read through the Readme, or at least the Motivation.
 We will use age for encryption because it's recommended over PGP in the Readme.
 So install both of the tools, SOPS and age.